© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Dry Burrows Round Barrows is a scheduled monument protected by Cadw under reference PE060.
 View the official record →

-Dry Burrows Round Barrows is a Bronze Age round barrow cemetery located in Pembrokeshire, Wales.
+Dry Burrows Round Barrows is a prehistoric round barrow located in Pembrokeshire, Wales, dating to the Bronze Age.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE060.

 Dry Burrows Round Barrows dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Dry Burrows Round Barrows is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE060.